-Since the NSFG data are based on a multi-stage probability-based, nationally representative sample of the household population aged 15-44, and not a simple random sample of the population, data users should understand how to account for the complex sample design when doing their analyses in order to obtain statistically valid results.
+Since the NSFG is a multi-stage probability-based, nationally representative sample of the household population aged 15-49, and not a simple random sample of the population, data users should understand how to account for the complex sample design when doing their analyses in order to obtain statistically valid results.
 This section provides a summary of the procedures used for sample weighting and variance estimation.
-Given that the sample design for the 2013-2015 NSFG is largely the same as that for the 2006-2010 and 2011-2013 files, much of the information published for those file releases is applicable for 2013-2015.
+Given that the sample design for the 2015-2017 NSFG is largely the same as that for the 2006-2010, 2011-2013, and 2013-2015 files, much of the information published for those file releases is applicable for 2015-2017 NSFG, but the 2013-2015 documentation referenced earlier, on page 9, provides relevant information.